OleksandrPoberezhnyi/Bomber/README.md

 This is a base for a possible game on Android developed using MonoGame engine.

-There is no UI because it's hell of a work to make UI in MonoGame (and I was not in the mood to lose my interest to game developing itself wasting hours to create presentable start menu or score system);
+There is no UI because it's hell of a work to make UI in MonoGame (and I was not in the mood to lose my interest in game developing itself wasting hours to create presentable start menu or score system);
 and another thing, on this stage our plane is not only a bomber but a destroyer too, because for testing reason when it makes contact with a building it's not destroying,